 - What happens if I just let my company go and not file the withdrawal or annual report?

 Withdrawals will only be accepted when the Corporation is in good standing in Illinois.
-If you failed to file the annual report in a timely manner, the State will reject your filings.
+If you fail to file the annual report on time, the State will reject your filings.
 In the event your company is not in good standing, you will need to file the appropriate documents, and pay the appropriate fees required to bring the corporation back into good standing and then the corporation can withdraw from the State.

 Consequences of letting your company be administratively dissolved and eventually revoked may incur additional penalties, interest and franchise tax, and other liabilities — some of which could extend to you personally.
 Another consideration is that your company could be a target for business identity theft which can threaten the personal liability protection afforded by the company’s structure, making you liable for any debts incurred by the identity theft.

 Instructions to complete the BCA 13.45 Application for Withdrawal and Final Report:

 The numbered items in the article below correspond to the numbered questions on the form.
 Unless indicated as optional, all questions must be completed.

 - Corporation’s legal name with designation (Inc., corp., Ltd, incorporated)

 - List the State of original incorporation.

 - Insert the mailing address for the Corporation where service of process can be served by the State of Illinois.